grid-line

 Summary: From books to business gurus, products and services focused exclusively on women have proven to be highly successful.
 And similar to what we saw with Peanut - the women’s support app - the same principle applies to social media.

-Continuing the trend of taking already successful networks and focusing them down on a sub-niche, Elpha can be thought of like LinkedIn for women (including and with a heavy emphasis on serving trans-women and non-binary people who identify as women).
+Continuing the trend of taking already successful networks and focusing them down on a sub-niche, Elpha can be thought of as LinkedIn for women (including and with a heavy emphasis on serving trans-women and non-binary people who identify as women).
 And that niche focus seems to be paying off – SimilarWeb shows Elpha’s website traffic continues to hover near record highs.

-15. Locket
+15. Public

 undefined

-5-Year Search Growth: 357%
+5-Year Search Growth: 82%

-Users: 2M+
+Users: 25M+

 undefined